FROM THE GARDEN

 CHARACTERISTICS:

-• Small black, striped caterpillar with yellow sides.
+• Small green caterpillar with yellow striping

 WHAT THEY DO: